rkaundinya/pacman-RL-BuildsAndTrainingScripts/README.md

 # pacman-RL-BuildsAndTrainingScripts
+Feel free to reach out if you would like a group member to demonstrate running the code.

 Builds and training scripts for deep reinforcement learning pacman AI
 1. Download the pacman-RL-BuildsAndTrainingScripts to a directory of your choosing
 2. Navigate to: https://github.com/Unity-Technologies/ml-agents
 3. Scroll down to 'Releases & Documentation' section